lucca-pellegrini/PhysPlot/README.md

-# Scientific Plotter
+# PhysPlot

-A Python library for creating professional scientific plots with regression analysis and LaTeX formatting.
+A Python library for creating professional physics plots with regression analysis and LaTeX formatting.

 ## Features